fourier-space/Modelling-and-Simulation/Week_6/README.md

-# Week 6 – Limit Cycles
+# Week 6 – Limit Cycles, Chaos, Fractals
 * Perform dimensional analysis on the predator-prey systems given in _Danby_[1].
 Then anaylse for fixed points character.
 Plot orbits, is there any special behaviour?
     * Starter system,
         * $\dot{r} = α_r r - p_{r f} r f$